 Conduct a security audit and look at processes and protections in place.
-Make sure that you apply best practices including improving passwords, using layers of user authentication, testing networks for vulnerabilities, etc.
+Ensure that you apply best practices.
+This includes improving passwords, using layers of user authentication, testing networks for vulnerabilities, etc.

-Make sure you patch the devices as soon as vulnerability is announced.
+Make sure you patch the devices as soon as a vulnerability is announced.
 Sophisticated hackers will often exploit vulnerabilities and trade their exploits on hacker forums.
-Running a digital signage player connected to the internet with 4G that hasn’t been patched with the latest security updates puts you at risk.
+For example, running a digital signage player connected to the internet with 4G that hasn’t been patched with the latest security updates puts you at risk.

-Consider technology safeguards such as single-purpose appliance-like devices, virtual private networks (VPNs) where communications are encrypted and systems that can detect intrusions.
-If your digital signage players are isolated on a dedicated network, it means that the rest of your infrastructure isn’t at threat.
+Consider technology safeguards such as single-purpose appliance-like devices, virtual private networks (VPNs) with encrypted communications, and systems that can detect intrusions.
+If your digital signage players are in isolation on a dedicated network, it means that the rest of your infrastructure isn’t a threat.

 Any devices connected over a network are at risk of a breach.
 It includes a simple digital signage screen that may be telling shoppers what’s on sale.
-You cannot ignore security until it is too late and some damage occurs.
+So, you cannot ignore security until it is too late and some damage occurs.

 Security solutions aren’t always simple, and as with anything else, you get what you pay for.
 But, taking shortcuts can lead to big headaches in the long run.
 Consider the physical setup of screens and players.
 Protect your operating system and work with application vendors who take security seriously.
-These three steps will help you to effectively secure your network.
+These three steps will help you to secure your network effectively.